kelbrown-ops/Networking-sysadmin-labs/Linux_Server/02-SSH-connection-and-remote-access.md

 ## 💭 Final Thoughts

-SSH provides a secure and efficient way to manage servers remotely.
-Establishing a working SSH connection is a fundamental step in real-world system administration.
+Establishing remote access using SSH is a critical skill in system administration.
+While command-line tools are commonly used, alternative tools like PuTTY provide reliable access when native tools are unavailable or misconfigured.